CMUAbstract/tartan-artibeus-ground-support/02-tx/README.md

 ## License

 Written by Bradley Denby
-Other contributors: None
+Other contributors: Emily Ruppel

 See the top-level LICENSE file for the license.